 VESTLANDSUTSTILLINGEN 2015 Stavanger Kunsthall

-The project was kicked of by my daily obeservation of the transformation of the city area around my studio.
-The construction company Betonmast was buliding Bjørvika bridge and had set up a temporary scaffolding and I got permission to use it.
-The exhibition consited of the textile intervention THE NEW HOT SPOT and the textile intstallation GRUNDRISSE.
-The materials origin from the petroleums industry.
+With daily observing the transformation of the city area around my studio I 2010 this work emerged.
+Norway biggest construction company Betonmast was in the prosess off installing the new Bjørvika bridge and had set up a temporary scaffolding.
+I asked permission to use it as my loom.
+The exhibition consists of the textile intervention THE NEW HOT SPOT and a mobile textile installation GRUNDRISSE both exhibited in the gallery space.
+The materials are made of petroleum originating from the North Sea.

 The New Hot Spot